 Created at Netflix, it has been battle-tested in production by hundreds of teams over millions of deployments.
 It combines a powerful and flexible pipeline management system with integrations to the major cloud providers.

-Deploy across multiple cloud providers including AWS EC2, Kubernetes, Google Compute Engine, Google Kubernetes Engine, Google App Engine, Microsoft Azure, Openstack, Cloud Foundry, and Oracle Cloud Infrastructure, with DC/OS coming soon.
+Deploy across multiple cloud providers including Amazon EC2, Kubernetes, Google Compute Engine, Google Kubernetes Engine, Google App Engine, Microsoft Azure, Openstack, Cloud Foundry, and Oracle Cloud Infrastructure, with DC/OS coming soon.

 Create deployment pipelines that run integration and system tests, spin up and down server groups, and monitor your rollouts.
 Trigger pipelines via git events, Jenkins, Travis CI, Docker, CRON, or other Spinnaker pipelines.